-I am a Chartered Clinical Psychologist with extensive experience of working with adults, children, adolescents and families in a variety of NHS settings.
+I am a Chartered Clinical Psychologist with over 10 years experience of working with adults, children, adolescents and families in a variety of NHS settings.

-Until recently, I worked as part of an NHS Community Mental Health Team for adults with severe and enduring mental health needs.
+Until recently I worked as part of a multi-agency (NHS and social care) team supporting with children with additional needs, including neurodevelopmental, learning, emotional & behavioural difficulties.
+Historically I have worked as part of an NHS Community Mental Health Team for adults with severe and enduring mental health needs.

 Prior to becoming a clinical psychologist I worked for 13 years as a solicitor, in the City and then in the field of entertainment.
 I have first hand experience of working in demanding, high powered environments and the impact that these pressures can have on psychological well-being.

 My approach is collaborative, respectful and non-judgemental.
-I aim to support individuals and families to understand their difficulties and improve well-being.
-Psychological therapy can help you to notice any unhelpful patterns of behaviour or relating to others that may have developed over time and to work on areas of life that feel stuck.
+I aim to support individuals and families to understand issues that are holding them back and improve well-being.
+Psychological therapy can help you to notice any unhelpful patterns of behaviour or ways of relating to others that may have developed for good reason over time and to work on areas of life that feel stuck.